cs205-group11/amazon-recommendation-system/index.md

 ![alt text](./fig/datapreprocessing_spark.png)

-The input of this data pipeline is the raw json file containing all the metadata for a given product.
+The input of this data pipeline is the raw `JSON` file containing all the metadata for a given product.
 The output of this data pipeline is the utility matrix mentioned above.

 ### Rating Prediction
 As introduced above, we will use different types of collaborative filtering systems for rating prediction.